falkr/ttm4175/pages/networking-2-2020.md

 Now we'll use Docker to setup a Web Server in our VM without having to change it.
 This is very useful in many contexts, even for you throughout your degree.
-For example, if you need to use a specific software for a given course, instead of installing in your own machine, you can just create a container with all the necessary software and run it when needed!
+For example, if you need to use a specific software for a given course, instead of installing on your own machine, you can just create a container with all the necessary software and run it when needed!

 :aside:
 For making things simpler, in this part of the lab\. we need to run the Ubuntu VM with graphics support (_Normal start_).